 During the first round, the public and the jury will have the opportunity to hear programs including a new work, unique to each candidate, competing for the Composition Prize, as well as a piece from the list Paris 1900-1930: a crossroads of musical innovation.
 This selection pays tribute to this glorious period when much of the international pianistic repertoire developed in Paris, thanks to the presence of the greatest composers and performers of the 20th century.

-The program will continue in Orléans with the presentation of our special prizes, offered by our partners, whom we thank for their ongoing support.
-The candidates will also present full recitals.
 One of the highlights of this edition will be the premiere of a new piano solo work, composed by Michaël Levinas for our candidates.
 The Ensemble intercontemporain will return alongside our finalists for the French premiere of the new version of the Concerto conciso by the great British composer, pianist, and conductor Thomas Adès.

 The competition will conclude, as usual, with the Winners’ Concert at the Théâtre des Bouffes du Nord, where we will have the pleasure of presenting our finalists to the Parisian public.